What it does

 3. More trace categories, e.g.: --categories=disabled-by-default-cc.debug.scheduler,*

 Adding more trace categories makes it possible to see events that are normally disabled.
 This particular example gives information about why the compositor scheduler decided to run a given action.
-To see the full list of categories, navigate to about://tracing on desktop Chrome and click on Record.
+To see the full list of categories, use --categories=list.

 4. Frame viewer data: --trace-frame-viewer